playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/playable-ads/snapchat-playable-ads.md

 PlayCanvas supports the Snapchat Playable Ad format and requirements via an [official external tool on GitHub][2].

-Snapchat playable ads uses [MRAID 2.0 API][mraid-api] standard and requires the assets for the ad to be external from the `index.html` rather than embedded.
+Snapchat playable ads uses the [MRAID 2.0 API][mraid-api] standard and requires the assets for the ad to be external from the `index.html` rather than embedded.

 The external assets will need to be in a folder that is uniquely named (which the tool handles for you) so that they can be uploaded to Snapchat's CDN servers.